AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 In order to advance as a transmuter, you must meet the following prerequisites:

 - **Intelligence 13.** You must be able to study both the world and the interactions between materials in order to understand how to extend your abilities to the physical limit.
-- **Proficient with Alchemist.** The principals of compounding and transmuting allow for the transmuter to use their powers.
+- **Expert Alchemist.** The principals of compounding and transmuting allow for the transmuter to use their powers.
 - **Novice with Athletics.** A good transmuter knows the limits of their own body in order to know how to break them without causing injuries to themselves.
 - **Complete special training.** Anyone can be a researcher or an alchemist, but in order to be a true transmuter your alchemy needs to break the limit between

 # Class Properties